Chicago Medical Malpractice Attorney

 How Long Will a Medical Malpractice Lawsuit Take?

-• Jurisdiction where the case is filed
+- Jurisdiction where the case is filed

-• Complexity and strength of the case
+- Complexity and strength of the case

-• Type of medical procedures involved
+- Type of medical procedures involved

-• Nature of the injuries
+- Nature of the injuries

-Understanding the Medical Malpractice Claim Process
+A Break Down of the Entire Medical Malpractice Lawsuit Process

 We suggest that the first step you take regarding your medical malpractice claim is reaching out to an attorney for assistance.
-Because these claims are so complicated, you need assistance from an attorney with extensive experience handling these particular types of cases.
-A Chicago medical malpractice lawyer will conduct a preliminary investigation into your case and determine whether or not to move forward.
+Because these claims are so complicated, assistance from an Chicago medical malpractice lawyer with extensive experience handling these particular types of cases will be invaluable.

+An attorney will conduct a preliminary investigation into your case and determine whether or not to move forward.
 If the decision is made to move forward with your claim, there will be a more in-depth investigation that includes reviewing medical records from before and after the incident and possibly reaching out to other medical professionals for their opinions.
-An attorney is crucial when dealing with cases involving delayed diagnosis, medical center negligence, or brain injury.
-They will guide you through the legal process, ensuring medical standards are upheld and fight for the rights of the injured or their family member.

-Certificate of Merit
+Obtaining a Certificate of Merit

 Unlike other types of personal injury claims, medical malpractice victims are required to obtain a certificate of merit if they wish to file a medical malpractice lawsuit.
 This certificate of merit is an affidavit signed by a medical professional who practices in the same area of medicine related to the malpractice.
 The certificate of merit should explain that, in the medical professional’s opinion, the alleged negligent healthcare provider’s actions fell below the accepted standard of medical care.

-Negotiations With the Insurance Company
+Negotiating With the Insurance Company

 Before a lawsuit gets filed, your attorney will likely engage in some type of negotiation with the medical professional’s insurance carrier to see if a settlement offer is available.
 These negotiations are an important part of the process, and your attorney will explain to the insurance carrier why they believe your case is viable and how much compensation they think you should receive.
-It is not uncommon for an insurance carrier to put forth a low settlement offer or even to deny the claim altogether.
-If a settlement can be reached, then the case is essentially over.

 Filing the Medical Malpractice Lawsuit

-If the insurance company is unwilling to put forth a fair settlement offer, your attorney will need to file an official lawsuit in civil court.
+If the insurance company is unwilling to put forth a fair settlement offer, your medical malpractice attorney will need to file an official lawsuit in civil court.
 After a lawsuit is filed, the defendant will get to file a response, and the case will enter the discovery phase.
 This is when attorneys for both sides will exchange information relevant to the trial, and they will likely take depositions of all parties directly involved and of any witnesses that may be used at trial.

 Pre-Trial Mediation